shirkeamy/react-app-01/README.md

 ![alt text](./imgs/image.png)

 To resolve this issue we have to do some steps like
-1. Add `tsconfig.ts` file with below code
+1. Add `tsconfig.json` file with below code
     ```
     {
         "compilerOptions": {